pimcore/pimcore/doc/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 ## Pimcore 11.1.0
 - Property `$fieldtype` of the `Pimcore\Model\DataObject\Data` class is deprecated now.
 Use the `getFieldType()` method instead.
+- [Elements] Method `getSiblings()` output is now sorted based on the parent sorting parameters instead of alphabetical.

 ## Pimcore 11.0.7
 - Putting `null` to the `Pimcore\Model\DataObject\Data::setIndex()` method is deprecated now.
 Only booleans are allowed.